 The mint is the best part of this recipe because it adds a very unique flavor to the peas.
 Sweet pods and mint are the perfect combination

-But, I muddled the mint because it retains all the flavors of it.
+But, I muddled the mint because it retains all its flavors.
 I think muddling mint is better than putting it in the food processor.
-I don’t know why it tastes better to me, but, it really does.
+I don’t know why it tastes better to me, but it does.

 Overhead view of part of a brown plate filled with cooked sugar snap peas with 2 open pea pods open